jasonskipper/C--Compiler/README.md

 Phase One: Lexical Analysis
 ----------------------------------
-The "lexer" processes text using regular expressions and converts this text into an arraylist of tokens which are passed to the Parser.
+The "lexer" processes text using regular expressions and converts this text into an arraylist of tokens which are passed to the parser.